Teacher Information and Welcome Guide

 to other performers and creates a good atmosphere.)

-• Runners (festival assistants) will be on hand to guide you throughout the day.
+• Festival crew will be on hand to guide you throughout the day.

 Rehearsal / Run-through

-• Each school will have a scheduled slot on stage to rehearse their piece with the technical team.
+• Each school has a scheduled 20 minute slot on stage to rehearse their piece with the technical team.

-• During this rehearsal the lighting plan for your performance will be created.
+• During this rehearsal the lighting plan for your performance will be created by the tech team.

 Finale Rehearsal